GBouffard/pokemon-hangman/README.md

 - I started with unit logic tests and based the game logic on how it is supposed to work.
 It was suggested not to worry about test but I see unit testing as a very important part of a project; it's an absolute guarantee that the logic of the app does what it's supposed to do.
 - I then started creating the user interface through React and the code is gearing towards re-usability and possible extensions.
 - I finally integrated the whole logic and components with the state through Redux and React-redux.
-- I deployed using Github pages
+- I deployed using Github pages.
+- I then added extra features; functional tests and responsive design.